HBO’s ‘Chernobyl’: How Accurate Is The TV Show?

 While areas surrounding Chernobyl are still an exclusion zone, in the TV series, people are seen to be evacuated 36 hours after the initial incident.
 Initially, people were told that Pripyat was evacuated immediately.
 It wasn’t until much later on that the truth was revealed.

 Episode 3 of Chernobyl shows miners working around the clock to dig a tunnel underneath the reactor in order to reinforce it against leakage that could contaminate the water supply.
 This part is true.
 However, there are varying reports that talk about whether or not the miners got so hot during the endeavor that they removed all of their clothes.
-What is known, though, is that one-in-four of those men have died from illnesses caused by their time at Chernobyl.
+What is known, though, is that one in four of those men have died from illnesses caused by their time at Chernobyl.

 Episode 1 of Chernobyl opens with Legasov hanging himself.
 Valery Legasov did die by suicide approximately two years after the incident, according to Screen Rant.
 His recordings made prior to his death were also used afterward to piece together exactly what happened at Chernobyl.